 Sarah Shon – My name is Sarah Shon, and I’m a high school math teacher at New Albany High School in New Albany, Ohio.
 I’ve been teaching all levels of high school math—Algebra through Calculus—for 15 years.
 Motivating students to ignite passion and confidence in themselves and their mathematics work has always been my primary goal as an educator.
 CPM has transformed my students into brave leaders and team innovators who are unafraid to dive into intricate problems and persevere through any situation.
 As both a TRC Researcher and a Teacher Leader, I am thrilled to share my passion for powerful, lasting, exciting math education with math teachers around the country.

-Tatiyana Webb – Tatiyana earned her bachelors’ in Biological Sciences from the University of California, Irvine and a Masters’ degree in Public Administration from The University of Georgia and a 2nd Masters’ in Educational Leadership from Columbia University.
+Tatiyana Webb – Tatiyana earned her Bachelor’s degree in Biological Sciences from the University of California, Irvine and a Master’s degree in Public Administration from The University of Georgia and a 2nd Master’s in Educational Leadership from Columbia University.
 Tatiyana has worked in youth development for over a decade.
 Tatiyana ran a girl empowerment nonprofit called Young Ladies With Potential.
 She served as Corps Member and Team Leader at a preschool through Jumpstart- Ameri Corps.
 She developed and managed a tutoring program with the local middle school in Athens, GA.
-Tatiyana helped lead the development of a Promise Neighborhood grant, which strived to create services from cradle to career for youth ages 0 – 24.
+Tatiyana helped lead the development of a Promise Neighborhood grant, which helped create services from cradle to career for youth ages 0 – 24.
 Tatiyana also served as the Program Coordinator of a 4-week collegiate residential STEM program for high school students at UCI called California State Summer School for Mathematics and Science (COSMOS).
-After joining Teach for America-Memphis, Tatiyana has taught 6-8th-grade math for six years.
-As a Leading Educator Fellow, Tatiyana served on the Leadership team, coaching other math teachers and developing school culture systems.
+After joining Teach for America-Memphis, Tatiyana has taught 6th thought 8th grade math for seven years.
+As a Leading Educator Fellow, Tatiyana served on the leadership team, coaching other math teachers and developing school culture systems.
 Tatiyana was named Educator of the Week by WREG News Channel 3 and TN Education Lottery.
-Currently she teaching 8th grade math (CC3) in Memphis, TN.
+Currently she is teaching 8th grade math (CC3) in Memphis, TN.